 2. Add the short grain brown rice to the saucepan and stir.
 Then, add the broth.
 Cover with a lid, bring to a bowl, and then, lower the heat to a simmer.
 Simmer for 30-35 minutes or until the rice is soft.

-3. Remove from the rice heat and stir in the lemon juice.
-Put the lid back on, and let it sit for 15 minutes allow it to soak up the lemon juice and any remaining broth.
+3. Remove from the rice from the heat and stir in the lemon juice.
+Put the lid back on, and let it sit for 15 minutes to allow it to soak up the lemon juice and any remaining broth.

 4. Wash the red bell peppers.
 Pay close attention to the area around the stem (dirt likes to hide there).
 Trim the very end of the stem, but do not remove it.
 Then, run your knife around the top of the red bell pepper, twist the top, and remove the “lid” (see photo above).

 5. Slice the core off the top of the pepper “lid” (see photo above).
 Then, pull out the the white spongy parts inside the main part of the pepper.
 Repeat this process until all the peppers have been cored.

 6. In a large mixing bowl, add the rice, chickpeas, cilantro, mint, garlic, currants, and vegan feta (if using).
-Mix together, and taste.
+Mix together, and taste the stuffed peppers filling.
 Adjust seasonings, if needed (more salt? more lemon juice? more mint or cilantro?).

 7. Preheat the oven to 400º F. Line an 8″ X 8″ baking pan with parchment.

 8. Stuff a pepper with the filling.
 Then, place it in the baking pan, and top with the pepper “lid”.
-Repeat this process until all the peppers are completed.
+Repeat this process until all the peppers are stuffed.

 9. Pour 2 Tbsp of water into the bottom of the pan, and then, cover the pan tightly with aluminum foil.
 Bake at 400º F for 35 minutes.
 Then, remove the foil, and bake for another 15 minutes or until the peppers are soft enough to enjoy eating.

-10. Remove from oven, and serve with lemon wedges on the side.
+10. Remove from oven, and serve the stuffed peppers with lemon wedges on the side.
 Enjoy as a main dish any time of year.